 - Open the VAPOR WITHDRAWAL VALVE slowly.
 If opened too fast it will cause the built-in excess flow valve to close off vapor flow.
-It this happens, close the vapor withdrawal valve to reset the excess flow valve, then open the vapor withdrawal valve slowly. - 2.
+If this happens, close the vapor withdrawal valve to reset the excess flow valve, then open the vapor withdrawal valve slowly. - 2.
 Move the throttle lever to half open position. - 3.
 Turn the ignition key on, pull the choke control all the way out and push the starter button.
-As soon as the starter turns the engine, push the choke control in.
-Excessive choking cuts off the air and can result in a vapor mixture in the cylinders which will not support combustion.
-In gasoline engines, this is referred to as "flooding." - 4.
-After the tractor engine has reached its normal operating temperature, slowly open the LIQUID WITHDRAWAL VALVE and close the vapor withdrawal valve.
+When starter has turned engine one or two turns, push the choke control in.
+Excessive choking cuts off the air and can result in over-rich mixture in the cylinders which will not support combustion.
+In gasoline engines, this is referred to as "flooding." - After the tractor engine has reached its normal operating temperature, slowly open the LIQUID WITHDRAWAL VALVE and close the vapor withdrawal valve.